Yosemite Slough Neighborhood Adaptation Plan

 David Eisenberg | Micro-Tracers, Inc. |

-Focus Groups – En2action will host guided discussions with small groups of community members.
-The focus groups will dive deeper into lived experiences with Yosemite Slough and provide input on existing conditions and assets in the community.
-The focus groups will contribute to the Plan by ground truthing and refining the adaptation strategies.
+Focus Groups – The Project Team will host guided discussions with small groups of community members, including youth, seniors, and low-income residents of the Bayview.
+The focus groups will contribute to the Plan through sharing lived experiences and community preferences and refining the adaptation strategies.

-Public Workshops – En2action will host in-person opportunities open to all community members who want to provide feedback on the Plan.
-At the workshops, people can learn about the project, ask questions, and weigh in on interim progress.
-The workshops will contribute to the Plan by offering a space for broad discussions and input to the adaptation strategies.
+Public Workshops – The Project Team will host in-person opportunities open to all community members who want to provide feedback on the Plan.
+At the workshops, attendees can learn about the project, ask questions, and weigh in on interim progress.
+The workshops will contribute to the Plan by offering a space for broad discussions and input on developing the adaptation strategies.

-Public Events – The Project Team will coordinate with existing community-led initiatives, such as neighborhood group meetings and community events.
-Public events will be opportunities to provide project information, answer questions, and gather feedback.
+Briefings and Public Events – The Project Team will coordinate with existing community-led initiatives, such as neighborhood group meetings and community events.
+The public events will be opportunities to provide project information, answer questions, and recruit participants for deeper engagement.
+Briefings offer an opportunity to share project information and gather feedback in small-group settings.
+Reach out to the Project Team to request a briefing.

 Upcoming Events